DLibatique/CLAS199/5-creative.md

 ### <a name="sappho">Creative Project 7: Complete the Fragments of Sappho.</a>

 This creative project concerns the Archaic female poet Sappho, whose poetry remains for us only in fragments.
-I will provide a set of **four separate fragments**; your goal is to **fill in the lacunae based on the themes of Sappho’s more complete fragments**.
+[Take a look at this set of four of Sappho's fragments.](https://drive.google.com/file/d/1SkRpll5Xc34b4xHGpTuoW6d9QwwEq4iD/view?usp=sharing) Your goal is to **fill in the lacunae (or missing gaps) based on the themes of Sappho’s more complete fragments**.

 For example, if faced with a fragment like this (Sappho 29C):